chentalia317-alt/sleep-hygiene-intervention/README.md

 > This repository is intended solely for **educational and research demonstration purposes**.
 > Unauthorized modification, redistribution, or reproduction of the code or data is strictly prohibited.
 ---

+## Acknowledgment

+This project carries the same spirit that guided me on the mountain: patience, connection, and shared resilience.
+During a snow-covered ascent where my headlamp broke and my ice cleats failed, I learned that progress doesn’t always come from strength, but from presence, from the quiet encouragement of strangers who said, “慢慢走，完全来得及.”

+To everyone who offered warmth, guidance, and kindness — both on the mountain and within this research community — thank you.
+You reminded me that science, like climbing, is not a solitary pursuit of control but a collective journey of understanding.

+We believe that good research, like a good climb, happens slowly and attentively.
+It means listening to data, to people, and to the living rhythm behind every result.

+扎西德勒。

+---